|Table of Contents|

 No, a PC is required to play.
 You can of course use Oculus Link, AirLink, or Virtual Desktop to play it with your Quest over a wired or wifi connection.

-While the Quest 2 hardware might be powerful enough to run Half-Life 2, there is no legally available Android port of the Source engine that would be required to make it run on the headset directly.
+While the Quest 2 hardware might be powerful enough to run HL2VR, there is no legally available Android port of the Source engine that would be required to make it run on the headset directly.

 Portal?
 L4D?
 TF2?
 CS?

 Woah, woah!
 Let’s take this one game at a time.
-We’re focusing on Half-Life 2 and its Episodes right now (see below for details on those!).
+We’re focusing on Half-Life 2 and its Episodes right now.
+We’ll make public announcements if/when that changes in the future.

-Portal 1 is the only other Valve title that is a viable option right now for multiple reasons, and while we do hope to make it happen, it won’t happen for quite some time.
+Portal 1 is the only other Valve title that is a viable option right now for multiple reasons, and while we do hope to make it happen, it won’t be for some time yet.
+It will also only happen if Valve approves.

 Will Episode 1 and 2 be supported?